federicastolf/fstolf/content/publication/BAdiscussion/index.md

 ---
-title: 'Bayesian adaptive Tucker decompositions for tensor factorization'
+title: "Invited Discussion of 'Sparse Bayesian factor analysis when the number of factors is unknown' by  Frühwirth-Schnatter S., Hosszejni D., and Freitas Lopes H"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Antonio Canale
+  - Lorenzo Schiavon
   - admin
-  - Antonio Canale

 date: '2024-11-15T00:00:00Z'
 doi: ''